SlimeVRX/SlimeVRX/hipnuc/datasheet/hi229um_cn.md

 ## Functional Overview

 The Hi229 manufactured by HiPNUC is a System in Package (SiP) that integrates a triaxial accelerometer, a triaxial gyroscope, a triaxial magnetometer and a 32-bit ARM® Cortex™-M4 microcontroller running HiPNUC's sensor fusion firmware.
-The firmware provides sophisticated signal processing algorithms to process sensor data and provide precise real-time 3D orientation, including the 3-axis angular velocity, 3-axis acceleration, 3-axis magnetic field, Quaternion and Euler angle.
+The firmware provides sophisticated signal processing algorithms to process sensor data and provide precise real-time 3D orientation, heading, calibrated acceleration and calibrated angular velocity, as well as calibrated raw sensor data.
 The Hi229 has certain indoor magnetic anti-interference properties, and can still work normally under a certain intensity of magnetic field interference environment.

 Typical application
 - Augmented reality
 - Motion capture
 - Advanced system attitude measurement
-- Drone control
+- Robotics
-- Internet of Things (IoT)
+- Self-driving car

 <a name="FunctionalDescription"/>